ycpcs/fys100-fall2015/labs/lab02.md

 ## Using loops for predictable repetition

-Your image may have multiple copies of an element, where the position and/or dimensions of the copies vary in a predictable way.
+Your image may have multiple copies of an element, where the positions and/or dimensions of the copies vary in a predictable way.

 For example, let's say our goal is to create 4 identical buildings placed at a fixed horizontal interval: